-Western Michigan University’s Haworth College of Business is dedicated to the career readiness and professional development that result in 94 percent of our undergraduate business students launching satisfying careers within three months of graduation.
+Western Michigan University’s Haworth College of Business is dedicated to the career readiness and professional development of students that results in 9 of 10 graduates working or in graduate school quickly after earning their degrees.
 Students participate in innovative curricular and co-curricular programs, working with career advisors, alumni and faculty members throughout their college experience to develop their professional acumen.

 The Zhang Career Center and the Student Professional Readiness Series work in tandem to offer programs that help students develop career readiness skills and fulfill requirements for graduation.
 Programs include the following:

 - Business etiquette dinners

 - Leadership development

 - Training in personal and professional branding

 The Zhang Career Center assists students with career exploration, major exploration, and the internship or job search process.
 In addition to providing career development events, online resources and printed materials, career advisors are available by appointment or during drop-in hours.
 Contact the Zhang Career Center for more information.

 With the help of the SPuRS program manager, you will fulfill the professional readiness requirement that is part of your business degree.
 Contact the SPuRS program for more information.

 Designed for pre-business students, an externship is an unpaid, collegiate-level job shadow experience.
 Each student applicant is matched with an organization and assigned to a mentor (often an alum) to learn about a field of interest.
 The program offers students an early opportunity to learn about various positions and industries as part of their major and career exploration, generally during the first two years.

 Application information for the business externship program is available from the Zhang Career Center.